-The Robberflies from the genus Promachus are quite loud, but they are very effective hunters.
+The Robber Flies from the genus Promachus are quite loud, but that does not stop them from being very effective hunters.

-Robberflies eat all sorts of other flies as well as bees, wasps, beetles and butterflies.
-If it flies and they can catch it, it becomes dinner.
-If the Robberfly spies a resting insect and can catch it, it becomes dinner.
-Robberflies are efficient predators with a big appetite for bugs.
+Robber Flies eat all sorts of other flies as well as bees, wasps, beetles, and butterflies.
+If it flies and a Robber Fly can catch it, it becomes dinner.
+When a Robber Fly spies a resting insect, it can catch it and it becomes dinner.
+It is hard to outrun this zooming insect.
+For that reason, Robber Flies are efficient predators, and they have a big appetite for bugs.

-During the day, they hang from branches or objects near the ground, waiting to ambush passing prey.
-They chase them in flight, overtake them, and grab them with their legs.
-Once captured, the robber fly will stop at a branch or leaf and use its stiff mouth to pierce the body of its victim and then suck out the victim's insides.
+During the day, it is possible to see a Robber Fly sitting on a fence, handrail, or garden box.
+It often hangs from branches or objects near the ground, waiting to ambush passing prey.
+After aerial chase, the large, buzzing Robber Fly overtakes its victim.
+Using its legs to grab it, the insect is carried to a nearby branch or leaf.
+The Robber Fly uses its hard mouth to pierce the body of its victim and then suck out the victim's insides.

-Robberflies are fast and loud.
+Robber Flies are fast and loud.
 It is typical to hear one before actually seeing it.
-This particular species likes to perch on vertical twigs and branches.
-Their larvae also eat insects on the ground.
+This particular species is yellow or tan with black spots along its abdomen.
+Its thorax is a brown hump.
+Large black eyes are separated by yellow hairs.
+Legs are red and black with spikes on them. likes to perch on vertical twigs and branches.
+Its larvae also eat insects, but they stick to prey on the ground.

 Scientific Name: Promachus hinei